microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

 This approach is easily tricked as you may have seen in the Marvin task - the sentence `Great, that was a wonderful waste of time, I'm glad we are lost on this dark road` is a sarcastic, negative sentiment sentence, but the simple algorithm detects 'great', 'wonderful', 'glad' as positive and 'waste', 'lost' and 'dark' as negative.
 The overall sentiment is swayed by these conflicting words.

 ✅ Stop a second and think about how we convey sarcasm as human speakers.
 Tone inflection plays a large role.
-Try to say the phrase "Well, that film was awesome" to discover how your voice conveys meaning.
+Try to say the phrase "Well, that film was awesome" in different ways to discover how your voice conveys meaning.
 ### Machine learning approaches

 The ML approach would be to hand gather negative and positive bodies of text - tweets, or movie reviews, or anything where the human has given a score *and* a written opinion.
 Then NLP techniques can be applied to opinions and scores, so that patterns emerge (e.g., positive movie reviews tend to have the phrase 'Oscar worthy' more than negative movie reviews, or positive restaurant reviews say 'gourmet' much more than 'disgusting').